yassirbelarche/Real-estate-price-analysis-and-prediction/README.md

 - `ville`: City or location
 - `typedebien`: Property type

-Due to privacy concerns, the dataset is not included in this repository.
-It can be replicated with similar real estate datasets containing features like price, size, and location.

 ## Exploratory Data Analysis
 Exploratory data analysis (EDA) revealed:
 - A strong positive correlation between `surface` and `prix`.